mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

-# Melodie's colocalization toolset
+# COverlap: a FIJI colocalization toolset
-This 4 steps FIJI/ImageJ toolset is intended for the colocalization of two nuclear markers, on multichannel tiled Z-stack images acquired with a Spinning Disk confocal microscope.
+This 4 steps FIJI/ImageJ toolset is intended for the 3D colocalization of two nuclear markers.
+It has been tested on multichannel tiled Z-stack images acquired with a Spinning Disk confocal microscope.

 ## Brief description of the 4 steps